Genetic Engineering

 of genes and proteins, the agricultural and pharmaceutical industry

-have exploited this technique to modify the genetic make-up of organisms
+have exploited recombinant DNA technology to modify the genetic make-up of organisms

 (plants, animals, bacteria, viruses) to add or remove certain desired

-across species boundaries and virtually between any organisms is possible
+across species, kingdom and domain boundaries and virtually between any organisms is possible

 because of the common evolutionary history of all modern life forms.